For press and media inquiries, please contact us below:

-Hiroshima University, Public Relations Group
+Hiroshima University, Public Relations Office

 E-mail: koho[at]office.hiroshima-u.ac.jp (Change [at] into @)